-Teaching gifted students in the regular classroom can be rewarding and challenging for those who are open-minded and willing to try new things.
+Teaching gifted children in the regular classroom can be rewarding and challenging for those who are open-minded and willing to try new things.

 Some educators may need to alter their methods and consider the gifted student's ideas and needs.